-Last updated on April 9, 2026
+Last updated on May 6, 2026

 RFID Authenticators are contactless devices that a user presents near an RFID reader during the authentication process.
 These authenticators can take the form of cards, key fobs, wristbands, or embedded chips in wearables.
 RFID authentication relies on radio-frequency communication between the authenticator and the reader to verify identity.